South Tyneside Council elections

 South Tyneside Council elections are generally held three years out of every four, with a third of the council being elected each time.
 South Tyneside Council is the local authority for the metropolitan borough of South Tyneside in Tyne and Wear, England.
 Since the last boundary changes in 2004, 54 councillors are elected, 3 from each of the 18 wards.

-Political control

-South Tyneside was created under the Local Government Act 1972 as a metropolitan borough, with Tyne and Wear County Council providing county-level services.
-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Tyne and Wear County Council was abolished in 1986 and South Tyneside became a unitary authority.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 1997 have been: